qlik-oss/gopherciser/docs/example-qseow-header.md

 8. Fill in the following in the **Authentication** section:
    * **Anonymous access mode**: Select **No anonymous user** in the drop-down.
    * **Authentication method**: Select **Header authentication static user directory** (meaning that the user directory is set in the QMC - see **Header authentication static user directory** below) in the drop-down.
-   * **Header authentication header name**: Enter the name of the http header that identifies users ("X-Qlik-User-header" in this example).
+   * **Header authentication header name**: Enter the name of the http header that identifies users ("X-Sense-User" in this example).
    * **Header authentication static user directory**: Enter the name of the user directory where additional information can be fetched for header authenticated users ("anydir" in this example).
 9. Select **Add new server node** in the **Load balancing** section.
 10. Select the engine nodes to load balance to and then select **Add**.